UNICEF Trains 5,360 Social Workforce Professionals - UrduPoint

 UNICEF Trains 5,360 Social Workforce Professionals

-United Nations Children's Fund (UNICEF) and partners have imparted psychosocial support and stigma prevention training among a total of 5,360 across country social workforce professionals

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd May, 2021 ) :United Nations Children's Fund (UNICEF) and partners have imparted psychosocial support and stigma prevention training among a total of 5,360 across country social workforce professionals.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd May, 2021 ) :United Nations Children's Fund (UNICEF) Pakistan and partners have imparted psychosocial support and stigma prevention training among a total of 5,360 across country social workforce professionals.

 According to the UNICEF Pakistan report 2021 as many as (3,368 women and 1,992 men) have been imparted training on psychosocial support and stigma prevention in all provinces through a package developed by UNICEF.

-As many as (669 women and 256 men) in Sindh, Khyber Pakhtunkhwa and AJK have been trained, said the report of UNICEF.
+As many as (669 women and 256 men in Sindh, Khyber Pakhtunkhwa and Azad Jammu and Kashmir (AJK) have been trained, said the report of UNICEF.